ward/run/_drafts/2018-05-27-20km-door-brussel.md

 me a bit.
 It was not painful, just noticeable.
 A rusty/creaky feeling, the movement felt not necessarily smooth.
 I find it hard to describe.
 I decided to take some days off, see if it changed anything.
-After a few days, it was still similar and I just got back into running.
+After a few days, it was still similar and I decided to just get back to running.

 For the first two weeks of May, I decided to slightly up the distance I ran: 68 km and 70 km.
 Peaking of sorts (hah).
 On top of that, the Wednesday of the